 The fact of overturned teacups on the table or his chair that is in the process of being tipped over seems of little importance to him.

-The flowing manes of a horse and of a lion embellish the ends of the arms of the chair.
+The flowing manes of a horse and a lion embellish the ends of the arms of the chair.
 Note the head of a flamingo serving as the front feet.

-Taking note of all of these numerous details when gazing at the “Move One Place On” sculpture makes this an even more engaging experience.
+Taking note of all of these many details when gazing at the “Move One Place On” sculpture makes this an even more engaging experience.
 I will be eager to spend additional time there someday.

 It will be even more fun seeing people sitting on the benches and in the chair next to Alice.
 The monumental size of this sculpture will become more apparent when people are a part of this picture.